-As a result, those voters registering with the Birthday Party, Communist Party, Retirement Party, Peace & Freedom Party, Free Party, Vision Party, etc. will be deemed to be not affiliated with a qualified political party, and thereby entitled to vote in those partisan primaries where party rules allow such voting.
-And, therefore, these non-affiliated voters would be eligible to sign Petitions In -Lieu along with voters who are affiliated with the party of the candidate.
+As a result, those voters registering with the Communist Party, Free Party, Vision Party, Rock and Roll Party etc. will be deemed to be not affiliated with a qualified political party, and thereby entitled to vote in those partisan primaries where party rules allow such cross-over voting.
+And, therefore, these non-affiliated voters would be eligible to sign Petitions In-Lieu along with voters who are affiliated with the party of the candidate.

 Minor Party Candidates - Signers of In-Lieu petitions for minor party candidates, who are obtaining 150 or fewer signatures-in-lieu, must be affiliated with the same party as that of the candidate.
-(Elections Code §8106.a.6) Minor party candidates are allowed to obtain Signatures-In-Lieu from all parties, if they collect the larger number of signatures required for the office.
+(Elections Code §8106(a)(6)) Minor party candidates are allowed to obtain Signatures-In-Lieu from all parties, if they collect the larger number of signatures required for the office.